siri404-gh/blog-posts/interview/facebook-2022-2.md

 ## Problem

-Prepare a setTimeout and clearTimeout and clearAllTimeouts .
+Prepare a setTimeout and clearTimeout and clearAllTimeouts.
 Should be global and have a garbage collection system for all running timeouts on demand.

 &nbsp;